 - Laparoscopic Hysterectomy – A laparoscope is used to guide the surgery.
 A laparoscope is a thin, lighted tube with a camera that isinserted into the abdomen through a small incision in or around the navel.
-It allows Dr. Brenner to see the pelvic organs on a screen.
+It allows the surgeon to see the pelvic organs on a screen.
 Additional small incisions are made in the abdomen for other instruments used in the surgery.
 The uterus is detached from inside the body.
 It then is removed in small pieces through the incisions, or the pieces are passed out of the body through the vagina.

 - DaVinci Robotic Assisted Hysterectomy – The surgeon controls the daVinci, often called a “robot” to remove the uterus through just a few tiny openings.
 The daVinci translates the surgeon’s hand movements into these small instruments inside your body.
 The robot cannot act on its own.
 The daVinci Surgical System provides high-definition 3D vision and a magnified view of the pelvis.
 The benefits of this technology are less pain, less blood loss, less risk of infection, quick recovery and small incisions.